NishiyaKN/study/obsidian/notes/ARQ/Cap 1.md

 	 - Mini ITX - used in thin clients
 ---
 ### CPU
 - **Architectures**
 	- PGA - pin grid array, pins are in the CPU package
 	- LGA - land grid array, pins are in the socket
  ---
-### Memory
+### Memory - cnp
 - **ROM**
 	Directly accessed by the CPU, stores basic operation instructions such as boot
 	- ROM - Read-Only Memory
 	- PROM - Programmable ROM
 	- EPROM - Erasable PROM, erased by UV light exposure
-	- EEPROM - Electrically EPROM, aka Flash ROM, used for BIOS
+	- EEPROM - Electrically EPROM, used for BIOS
+		- Flash Memroy is an upgrade from EEPROM
 - **RAM**
 	Acessed by programs used by the CPU
 	- DRAM - Dynamic RAM, used for main memory